 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
-At national level, on average 2 council members have qualifications below a diploma.
-Provincially the average number of council members with a qualification below a diploma is 1 while at Letaba College there are 2 such council members.
-Overall, these figures suggest a relatively high level of education amongst council members.
+In this college, we see that none of the council members have a qualification below a diploma.
+This suggests that the council as a whole is suitably qualified (although there is missing data on 7 council members).
+This figure compares to the national average of 2 and the provincial average of 1.
+These figures suggest a relatively high level of education amongst council members.